 - Only registered UW students, spouses, registered same-sex domestic partners and children of students may live in UW Family Housing.
 Other relatives or friends may not reside in UW Family Housing.

-- You must provide copies of documentation supporting your eligibility for Family Housing, such as proof of marriage or registered same-sex domestic partnership, dependent children's birth certificates, and/or proof of custody.
-Copies of your family's documents can be faxed to HFS at 206-543-3124, or sent as PDF attachments to email@example.com.
+- You must provide copies of documentation supporting your eligible status for Family Housing, such as proof of marriage or registered same-sex domestic partnership, dependent children's birth certificates, and/or proof of custody.
+Copies of your family's documents can be sent as PDF attachments to email@example.com or uploaded to the Family Housing Documents Dropbox.

 - If you are pregnant, you are eligible to move in or transfer to a larger unit at the start of your third trimester.

-After you have submitted your Family Housing application, you must also provide documentation supporting your eligibility for Family Housing.
+After you have submitted your Family Housing application, you must also provide documentation supporting your eligible status for Family Housing.
 These documents will vary depending on your situation and may include:

 All Family Housing documents must be provided in English.
 English translations of foreign language documents must either be government issued or accompanied by a notarized document from the student swearing the document’s accuracy.